Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Quantum-enhanced SRS bioimaging

 To demonstrate the applicability of our QE-SRS platform for biological imaging, we investigated a pork muscle tissue sample.
 The tissue was sectioned into 10~$\mu$m-thick slices and mounted on a cover glass.
 The sample was sealed with water using an additional cover glass, forming a cuvette-like structure that preserved hydration during imaging.
 This configuration also facilitated heat dissipation induced by optical illumination and improved the structural integrity of the prepared sample.
 Moreover, the gradual transition in refractive index (glass $\rightarrow$ sample $\rightarrow$ water $\rightarrow$ glass) helped suppress optical scattering typically arising from refractive index mismatches in biological tissues.

 The Raman band at 2940~cm$^{-1}$ originates from CH$_2$/CH$_3$ stretching modes present in both proteins and lipids and therefore serves as an indicator of overall protein–lipid content in tissue.
 The measurement was performed using an average optical power of 32~mW for the Raman pump and 3.75~mW for the Stokes beam focused on the sample.
 The white-light wide-field image is shown in Fig.~\ref{fig:for_power_dep_full_view}(a).
-Spatial mapping of the muscle structure was achieved via raster scanning with a step size of 750~nm, with signal averaging over 1024 acquisitions per pixel.
+Spatial mapping of the muscle structure was achieved via raster scanning with a step size of 750~nm.
 The measured SRS signal (Fig.~\ref{fig:for_power_dep_full_view}(b)) clearly reproduces the structural features of the muscle tissue.
 Fig.~\ref{fig:for_power_dep_full_view}(d),(e) further illustrate the enhancement in SNR achieved by employing amplitude-squeezed light.
 In the case of SRS gain detection, the SNR is ~\cite{deAndrade:20} { where $I_\text{SRS}\sim I_\text{p} I_\text{s}$ is the SRS signal intensity, $I_\text{p}$ and $I_\text{s}$ are pump and Stokes beam intensities, respectively, and $\Delta I^2_\text{s}$ is the variance of the detected Stokes beam intensity that quantifies the noise level.
 By using amplitude-squeezed light, we are able to surpass the shot-noise level, thereby enhancing the SNR in proportion to the inverse square root of the noise reduction factor.
+In Fig.~3(d) and (e), we observed an SNR improvement across the entire investigated area ($60\times60~\mu\mathrm{m}^2$),

+which corresponds to an approximately $46\%$ increase in SNR.
+Using this value, we can estimate the corresponding noise reduction as

-In Fig.~\ref{fig:for_power_dep_full_view}(d) and (e), we observed an SNR improvement of approximately 43\% across the entire investigated area ($60\times60~\mu$m$^2$), correspond to a noise reduction of $3.3~\mathrm{dB}$ compared to the coherent Stokes beam configuration.
-The initial 5.2 dB of squeezing was reduced to 3.3 dB at the detector due to 24\% optical loss arising from optics and sample transmission.
+which indicates a noise reduction of $3.3~\mathrm{dB}$ compared to the coherent Stokes beam configuration.
+The initial $5.2~\mathrm{dB}$ of squeezing was reduced to $3.3~\mathrm{dB}$ at the detector due to 24\% optical loss arising from optics and sample transmission.